kishenrex/cse15l-lab-reports/lab-report-1.md

 # Remotely Connecting
 ![Remote Connection screenshot 1](assets/cse15l-lab_report1_ss2.png)

-First I downloaded Git for Windows from this [site] (https://gitforwindows.org/), selecting VS Code as my default text editor.
-Then I opened a terminal in VS Code and followed the steps on [this website] (https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to use a git bash terminal in VScode.
+First I downloaded Git for Windows from this [site](https://gitforwindows.org/), selecting VS Code as my default text editor.
+Then I opened a terminal in VS Code and followed the steps on [this website](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to use a git bash terminal in VScode.
 To summarize the website, I needed to open the terminal, open the command palette, type 'select default profile', then press the plus icon and open a git bash terminal.
 After that, I opened a terminal and inputted the following command:
 ```
 $ ssh cs15lwi23ask@ieng6.ucsd.edu
 ```